bevyengine/bevy-website/content/news/2022-07-29-bevy-0.8/index.md

 <video controls loop><source  src="portals.mp4" type="video/mp4"/></video>

-This accomplished by rendering a second camera to a texture, synchronizing its orientation with the main player's camera, and using that texture in the main camera's scene.
+This is accomplished by rendering a second camera to a texture, synchronizing its orientation with the main player's camera, and using that texture in the main camera's scene.

 ### Split Screen